oucs-teaching/cosc349-labs/lab03.md

 Now open in your web browser http://127.0.0.1:8080/ and you should see a test page.
 The HTML for this test page is contained within the `www` directory of the `git` repository that you cloned.
 Note that you have not needed to use `vagrant ssh` to set anything up—all the functionality required was set up by the shell provisioner in the `Vagrantfile`.

 :::success
-Exercise: Update the "???" on that page to something more personal, reloading the web-page to check that you changes have taken effect.
+Exercise---update files that your VM's web browser can serve to your website: Update the "???" on that page to something more personal, reloading the web-page to check that you changes have taken effect.
 Try to update the page using both an editor on your host system, and also using an editor such as `nano` within the VM.
 Run the `git status` command on your host—the changes that you have made are able to be committed back to the repository (although in this case you do not have direct write access to that `git` repository).

+Recall that when you first `vagrant ssh` into your VM, you will be in the `/home/vagrant` directory.
+As [described above](#Synchronised-folders), the files shared between macOS and your VM are instead under the `/vagrant` directory.
 :::

 :::success
-Exercise: Modify the provisioning shell script in your `Vagrantfile` to fetch some content from the web *at the VM is deployed*, and change a local web page to reflect this content.
+Exercise---test some shell commands on your VM and then "bake" these commands into your provisioning: Modify the provisioning shell script in your `Vagrantfile` to fetch some content from the web *at the VM is deployed*, and change a local web page to reflect this content.

 For example, you can use a shell command like `date > my-file.txt` which will execute the `date` command and write the output to the file `my-file.txt`.
 Or a more complex operation is to use `wget` to retrieve a file from the web, for example `wget 'https://www.otago.ac.nz/_assets/_gfx/logo@2x.png'` will download a file `logo@2x.png` of the Otago crest into the working directory at the time you ran `wget`.

+(By default when you view http://127.0.0.1:8080/ in your macOS web browser, your VM will retrieve the `index.html` file from `/vagrant/www`.
+You can add a filename to the end of the URL, e.g., http://127.0.0.1:8080/my-file.txt will retrieve `/vagrant/www/my-file.txt` and show it as plain text in your web browser.)

 One approach to tweaking a provisioning script is to manually run commands from a terminal on the VM (via `vagrant ssh`) to get to the point you want to reach, and then to factor those commands into the provisioning script within the `Vagrantfile`, as described in the following subsection.
 You are likely to need to `vagrant destroy` your machine and then `vagrant up` it again in order to test your provisioning script fully.
 :::